mushishi78/jasper/docs/types.md

 `Length` type is a "Sum" types.

-This is denoted by the `|` operator that follows the type name.
+This is denoted by the `|` operator that preceeds the type name.

 Sum types are made up of "options": name and type pairs which never co-exist.
 One and only one option may be provided.